Consider applying for Universal Credit

 Energy Price Guarantee

 On 8th September 2022, the government announced that the OfGem price cap - which would have seen average bills rise to £3,549 on 1 October - would be replaced by their ‘Energy Price Guarantee’.
-This caps the maximum amount that energy providers can charge for units of gas/electricity, and will ensure that the annual bill for households with typical energy consumption levels to £2,500 for the next two years.
+This caps the maximum amount that energy providers can charge for units of gas/electricity, and will ensure that the annual bill for households with typical energy consumption levels is capped at £2,500 until April 2023.
 When the Energy Bill Discount is factored in, this amount drops to £2,100.

 Council tax rebate